Rotation matrix: Sense

 An alternative convention uses rotating axes (instead of rotating a vector), and the above matrices also represent a rotation of the axes clockwise through an angle θ.

 The two-dimensional case is the only non-trivial case where the rotation matrices group is commutative; it does not matter in which order rotations are multiply performed.
-For the 3-dimensional case, for example, a different order of multiple rotations gives a different result.
-(E.g., rotating a cell phone along z-axis then y-axis is not equal to rotations along the y-axis then z-axis.)
+For the 3-dimensional case, for example, a different order of multiple rotations gives a different result (e.g., rotating cell phones along the z-axis then the y-axis is not equal to rotating them along the y-axis then the z-axis.)

 Non-standard orientation of the coordinate system

 A rotation through angle θ with non-standard axes.

 If a standard right-handed Cartesian coordinate system is used, with the x-axis to the right and the y-axis up, the rotation R(θ) is counterclockwise.
 If a left-handed Cartesian coordinate system is used, with x directed to the right but y directed down, R(θ) is clockwise.
 Such non-standard orientations are rarely used in mathematics but are common in 2D computer graphics, which often have the origin in the top left corner and the y-axis down the screen or page.

 See below for other alternative conventions which may change the sense of the rotation produced by a rotation matrix.